MDTA CREWS READY

 For real-time updates on major incidents follow us on Twitter at twitter.com/TheMDTA

-The Maryland Transportation Authority (MDTA), the agency that finances, owns, operates and maintains the State's eight toll facilities, is prepared for the winter storm expected to start tonight.
+The Maryland Transportation Authority (MDTA), the agency that finances, owns, operates and maintains the State's eight toll facilities, is prepared for the winter storm predicted to start Friday.
 MDTA crews are ready for winter weather that could bring dangerous driving conditions and strong winds to Maryland.

 Drive only if it's absolutely necessary.
 Consider altering travel plans to allow crews time to clear routes.
 If you must drive: